Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA’s parent company IAG plans to defer the delivery of 68 new aircraft between now and 2022.
 This includes 11 long-haul aircraft and 57 short-haul aircraft.
 This does not affect IAG’s Letter of Intent to acquire the Boeing 737 MAX.

-IAG will also return 20 leased in aircraft in 2020 and has the flexibility to return up to 96 leased aircraft in 2021 and 2022.
+IAG will, at a group level, also return 20 leased in aircraft in 2020 and has the flexibility to return up to 96 leased aircraft in 2021 and 2022.
 This could include some leased Boeing 777 aircraft at BA.

 Here’s a run through of recent and forthcoming deliveries and refurbishments by aircraft type:

 BA has started to take delivery of the Airbus A350-1000, of which there are 18 on order.
 As at November 2020, seven aircraft are in service.

 The first Airbus A350s are in a three class configuration, with no First Class.
 There are 56 Club World “Club Suite” seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

 BA originally planned to take delivery of a further 5 aircraft in 2020, with all expected to be delivered by 2022.
 The airline also has options for 36 more aircraft.

 BA has 12 Airbus A380s in its fleet.

 These are not operating scheduled passenger flights.
 At least four aircraft are expected to be put into long term storage.